lud4sec/QuickGuide/CyberresilienceGuide.md

 * CalyxVPN: https://f-droid.org/en/packages/org.calyxinstitute.vpn/

 ### TOR (Orbot)
-Orbot proxies your traffic thru the TOR network, and can be an alternative to a VPN.
+Orbot proxies your traffic  through the TOR network, and can be an alternative to a VPN.

 * Orbot: https://guardianproject.info/apps/org.torproject.android/